 Attorneys are currently investigating claims that certain banks may be inaccurately documenting account information – especially credit card debt – and taking legal action to recover the “debt” despite these discrepancies.
 Banks may be suing users, or selling the debt to collection agencies, after incomplete records prompt an automatic referral to collection – sometimes in cases where the credit card has already been paid off.

 If you have faced legal action related to your bank-issued credit card, you may be able to participate in a potential class action lawsuit.
-Fill out our free case evaluation form to find out more.
-You could be entitled to financial compensation.

 Being Sued For Credit Card Debt?